-There are many services, resources and support to help you manage when you are caring for someone with incontinence.
+There are many services, resources, and support to help you manage when you are caring for someone with incontinence.

 National Continence Helpline

 The National Continence Helpline has qualified staff who can give fast, confidential and expert advice.
-Anyone from health professionals to members of the public can call.
-Helpline staff can:
+Anyone can call for help and information about:

-- give you information about national and state government continence subsidy schemes
+- national and state government continence subsidy schemes

-- arrange for continence information resources to be sent to you.
+- resources that can be sent to you.

-Phone the National Continence Helpline website for more information, or phone 1800 33 00 66 between 8.00am and 8.00pm AEST, Monday to Friday.
+Visit the National Continence Helpline website for more information, or phone 1800 33 00 66 between 8:00am and 8:00pm (AEST), Monday to Friday.
 It is closed on national public holidays.
 Outside of these hours, please contact the After Hours GP Helpline on 1800 022 222.

 Bladder and Bowel website